 If you are interested in donating PTO or making a monetary donation to the fund, please select the applicable form.

 You cannot reapply for the same hardship, but you can submit a new application for a different hardship.

 Yes.
 CHEF funds are available to any Confluent Health employee as long as the financial hardship occurred during their time of employment.

 Please contact your local Human Resources Coordinator.

 Funding The Honey Jar

 The idea for the Confluent Health Employee Foundation (CHEF) came to President and CEO, Larry Benz, in response to financial hardship experienced by teammates in Texas after Hurricane Harvey.

 Confluent Health made an initial donation of $100,000, on behalf of the ownership team, in 2017 to get the foundation up and running.
 The goal is for the Honey Jar to eventually be 100% employee funded through voluntary payroll donations and various fundraisers.

-In addition to PTO donations, contributions can be made to The Honey Jar by personal check, online credit card payment, or through payroll deduction.
+In addition to PTO donations, contributions can be made to the Honey Jar by personal check, online credit card payment, or through payroll deduction.

 Please note that the Confluent Health Employee Foundation is a nonprofit corporation that has approval of 501(c)(3) status.